 School districts recognize the importance of strong parent and family engagement; however, hours of availability, technology, language barriers, and cultural differences can impede the communication between parents and teachers, and make it difficult to form relationships.
 As an added challenge, teachers and administrators have over 200 places in federal law where they are required to notify or contact a parent, creating an administrative and bureaucratic burden for both parents and teachers on top of regular, day-to-day challenges.

-Fortunately, edtech solutions can help eliminate many of the communication challenges that K12 leaders experience, and ultimately increase the authenticity and effectiveness of parent engagement across the school district.
+Fortunately, edtech solutions can help eliminate many of the parent-teacher communication challenges that K12 leaders experience, and ultimately increase the authenticity and effectiveness of parent engagement across the school district.

 Common Obstacles to Effective Parent-Teacher Communication